geudde/attic-chest/pages/05.season-4/01.meeting-46/02.attorney/docs.md

 In bottles stowed by wife of vicar
 But sips the pure Pierian fountain
 That springs from yon Parnassian mountain.
-Counsel when th’Attic Meeting gather
+Counsel when th’ Attic Meeting gather
 In the warm court in frosty weather
 Will move said meeting to declare
 Hermes the tenant of the chair